Are you afraid that you can’t actually accomplish your goals?

 This type of “overcome your fears right now” advice can lead many of us to experience even deeper forms of fears and anxiety.
 “BIG RISK!”
 Yikes, way to clear a room.

 We’re led to believe that in order to even get started on our goals and dreams we need to first be brave, fearless and insanely confident in ourselves.
-That an “I can so do this, nothing can stop me, I am invincible” attitude gets it done.
+That an “I can so do this, nothing can stop me, I am invincible” attitude gets us there.

 That in order to achieve your goals, you need to first overcome your fears, which is why we say, “I can’t, I’m afraid of (insert your fear of choice here)” and *hit the escape button* on our dreams.